Lyon Playfair, 1st Baron Playfair: Political career

 In 1868, Playfair was elected Liberal Member of Parliament for the Universities of Edinburgh and St Andrews, being sworn of the Privy Council and made Postmaster General in Gladstone's government in 1873.
 The Liberals lost power in early 1874 but on their return to office in 1880, Playfair was appointed Chairman of Ways and Means and Deputy Speaker of the House of Commons, holding these posts until 1883, when he was created a Knight Commander of the Order of the Bath.
 He was subsequently President of the British Association in 1885.
 In February 1886 he returned to the government as Vice-President of the Committee on Education under Gladstone, a post he held until the government fell in July of the same year.
 He was made a member of the Council of the Duchy of Cornwall in 1889.

-During the 1870's and early 1880's, anti-vaccination supporters sought to repeal UK government legislation for compulsory childhood vaccination against smallpox.
+During the 1870s and early 1880s, anti-vaccination supporters sought to repeal UK government legislation for compulsory childhood vaccination against smallpox.
 Playfair's speech to parliament in 1883 helped the government win a motion to keep compulsory vaccination by over 250 votes.

 In November 1887, a meeting of the National Union of Conservative and Constitutional Associations held in Oxford passed a resolution calling for Fair Trade (a form of protectionism).
 The following month, Playfair defended free trade in a speech in Leeds, which was published by the Cobden Club under the title "On Fair Trade and the Depression in Agriculture".
 He later claimed that this pamphlet sold around 100,000 copies.
 The veteran free trade campaigner, John Bright, wrote to Playfair and said his speech was "one of the best, if not the best, spoken on the question".